 The Aberdeen Cycle Forum is organising a car-free event in the centre of Aberdeen on 3rd May 2020 from 11am – 1pm.
 We are planning to close a circuit in the centre of Aberdeen covering Union Street, Broad Street, Upperkirkgate, Schoolhill, Back Wynd, Little Belmont, Belmont.
 See the map below:

 There will also be adult cycling lessons and a Dr Bike.
 The adult cycling lessons will be split into two groups: absolute beginners and people who can already ride a bike but who want to develop confidence cycling on the roads.
+Electric Bikes Scotland is coming along to show their electric bicycles; Angus Cycle Hub will be there with bikes for people to ride (if you’re unable to bring one) as well as a fleet of crazy bikes; Grampian Disability Sport will have their adapted bikes for people to try.

 Here’s what we hope to achieve with this event: